Tonnie-Dev/SkyCast/README.md

 # :handshake: Contributing :handshake:

-Contributions to make DiaryApp better are always welcome!
+Contributions to make SkyCast better are always welcome!

-If you are interested in seeing a particular feature implemented in this app, please open a new issue after which you can make a PR!
+If you are interested in seeing a particular feature implemented in this app, please open a new issue or make a PR!

 # :scroll: License :scroll: